 You can make a walking stick out of just about anything, but I recommend wood.
 Why?
-Because it is beautiful, durable, and appropriate to hiking.
+Because it is beautiful, durable, and appropriate for hiking.
 It is also affordable.
-Free, even, if you can find what you are looking for in the forest.
+Even free, if you can find what you are looking for in the forest.
 I have used many different species of wood, and I have learned one thing.
 Hardwoods are better than softwoods.
-Hardwoods (oak, maple, and walnut to name a few) are denser than softwoods (pine and spruce).
+Hardwoods (oak, maple, and walnut, to name a few) are denser than softwoods (pine and spruce).

 This gives me plenty of leverage when walking downhill without being too long and clumsy.
 This length is only my personal preference.
 Standard heights range from the armpit to the top of the head.
 If you have a different length in mind, go for it.
 The key is your comfort.
 Make sure you also have the best walking boots with excellent traction – read our article for reference.

 There are two schools of thought on sourcing wood.
 The first method is to find a downed branch.
 The wood is already dry, and you will be able to work with it right away.
 Be careful to ensure the wood is sound, with no evidence of rot or insect damage.